 By building a solid credit history during college, young adults can demonstrate to prospective employers, landlords and lenders that they are capable of handling credit, giving them a leg up in the future as their credit histories will be taken into account when filling out job, apartment and lending applications.
 A poor credit history and credit score, which can result from just a few late or missed credit card payments in college, can have a negative impact for years in all areas of a 20-something’s life.

-What to do Most parents want their child to build a solid credit score through responsible use of credit cards.
+Most parents want their child to build a solid credit score through responsible use of credit cards.
 The question is how is the best way to do it.
-Jolls believes new adults should get the best low-interest credit card offer they can find -- on their own.
+Jolls believes new adults should get the best low-interest credit card offer they can find — on their own.
 For those with little credit history, that can be in the form of a secured or student credit card.

 With secured cards, savings accounts are opened with the card; credit limits equal the size of the deposits.
 “A secured card is a great way for the new adult to stand on his or her own two feet, take responsibility for themselves, and to do it without getting a parent involved,” Jolls says.